 Missional is not an event we tack onto our already busy lives.
 It is our life.
-Mission should be the way we live, not something we add onto life: “As you go, make disciples….”; “Walk wisely towards outsiders”; “Let your speech always be seasoned with salt”; “be prepared to give a defense for your hope.”
-We can be missional in everyday ways without overloading our schedules.
-Here are a few suggestions:
+Mission should be the way we live, not something we add onto life: “As you go, make disciples;” “Walk wisely toward outsiders;” “Let your speech always be seasoned with salt;” “Be prepared to give a defense for your hope.”
+There are easy ways to be missional everyday without overloading our schedules.

 2. Walk, Don’t Drive.

-If you live in a walkable area, make a practice of getting out and walking around your neighborhood, apartment complex, or campus.
-Instead of driving to the mailbox, convenience store, or apartment office, walk to get mail, groceries, and stuff.
+If you live in a walkable area, make a practice of getting out and walking around your neighborhood, apartment complex or campus.
+Instead of driving to the mailbox, convenience store or apartment office, walk to get mail, groceries and stuff.
 Be deliberate in your walk.
 Say hello to people you don’t know.
 Strike up conversations.
-Attract attention by walking the dog, taking a 6-pack (and share), bringing the kids.
+Attract attention by walking the dog, taking a six-pack (and share), bringing the kids.
 Make friends.
 Get out of your house!
 Take interest in your neighbors.
 Ask questions.
 Pray as you go.
-Save some gas, the planet, and some people.
+Save some gas, the planet and some people.

 3. Be a Regular.

-Instead of hopping all over the city for gas, groceries, haircuts, eating out, and coffee, go to the same places.
+Instead of hopping all over the city for gas, groceries, haircuts, eating out and coffee, go to the same places.
 Get to know the staff.
 Go to the same places at the same times.
 Smile.
 Ask questions.
 Be a regular.
 I have friends at coffee shops all over the city.
-My friends at Starbucks donate a ton of left over pastries to our church 2-3 times a week.
+My friends at Starbucks donate a ton of left over pastries to our church two to three times a week.
 We use them for church gatherings and occasionally give to the homeless.
 Build relationships.
 Be a Regular.

 Pick a hobby that you can share.
 Get out and do something you enjoy with others.
 Try city league sports.
 Local rowing and cycling teams.
 Share your hobby by teaching lessons.
 Teach sewing lessons, piano lessons, violin, guitar, knitting, tennis lessons.
 Be prayerful.
 Be intentional.
 Be winsome.
 Have fun.
 Be yourself.